TEJASWANIANIMIREDDY/clarity-extension/README.md

 # 🚀 Clarity – Instant Context & Action Assistant
+> Understand anything you read — and know exactly what to do next.

 ## 💡 What is Clarity?
 Clarity is a Chrome extension that doesn't just explain what you read —